Jcalle0000/MedicalDataSQL/README.md

 # MedicalDataSQL
 Normalized tables from an input file that had information about a customers health data

+1. Identified all patients with High Blood pressure or Hyperlipidemia in the Cardiac Patients table
+2. Generated a list of patients who were found have the most common disease among senior citizens after using dynamic querying and creating stored procedures to find the most common disease (Folder 10)
+3. Process was done similarly for female patients for the least common disease (Folder 11)
+4. Generated a list of patients who have anxiety, and are overweight and have Reflux_esophagitis and/or Allergic_rhinitis and/or Asthma.
+(Folder 12)

 Project Date (Started):November 27, 2020

 Since im working on MAC and are working through docker